How to Communicate with Someone Who Shuts Down.

 Whether you’re trying to get through to your guy or your girl it can feel like the harder you try to communicate, the harder they try to avoid.
 Sometimes they defend themselves — invalidating what you’re saying in the process — and sometimes they simply refuse to participate in the conversation.

 All you want to do is for them to listen to you.
 Hear you.
 Respond to you.
 But whenever you try to communicate, they clamp down like a clam under assault.
-You try harder: Raising the volume, raising the intensity, and getting more passionate.
+You try harder: raising the volume, raising the intensity, and getting more passionate.
 But the harder you try to connect, the harder they work to block you.

-If this communication style turns into a pattern, you might stop believing that you’ll ever get though.
+If this communication style turns into a pattern, you might stop believing that you’ll ever get through.
 You might eventually give up on trying to connect.
 And that is a very serious problem.
 Because relationships fail when people stop believing that their partner can be who they want or need them to be.

 1) Stop Being Scary

 I say this a bit humorously, but seriously: It’s often the case that “pursuing” partners can get… intense.
 (I know I certainly can when I’m not able to get my point across).
 And it’s totally understandable — when you’re feeling frustrated, shut out, unheard, and uncared for it hurts.
-It’s the most natural thing in the world to get more intense and “passionate” in efforts to make yourself be heard.
+It’s the most natural thing in the world to get more intense and “passionate” in an effort to make yourself be heard.
 But consider how you may appear when you get that way.

 It may be difficult for others to come towards you, and maintain soft, caring feelings about you, or fully appreciate your needs when you’re yelling at them.
 Interacting with obviously angry people feels threatening.
 The louder you get, the less people can hear you.
 Take a breath, tone it down, and you’ll get better results.